jantic/DeOldify/README.md

 Oh and I swear I'll document the code properly...eventually.
 Admittedly I'm *one of those* people who believes in "self documenting code" (LOL).

 ### Getting Started Yourself

+The easest way to get started is to simply try out colorization here on Colab:  https://colab.research.google.com/github/mc-robinson/DeOldify/blob/master/DeOldify_colab.ipynb .
+This was contributed by Matt Robinson, and it's simply awesome.

 This project is built around the wonderful Fast.AI library.
 Unfortunately, it's the -old- version and I have yet to upgrade it to the new version.
 (That's definitely on the agenda.)
 So prereqs, in summary:
 * ***Old* Fast.AI library** [**UPDATE 11/7/2018**] Easiest thing to do in my mind is just to take the fastai/fastai folder and drop it in the root of this project, right next to fasterai's folder.
 Just today, I found this thread on installing fast.ai 0.7-  This is probably your best resource on this subject!  https://forums.fast.ai/t/fastai-v0-7-install-issues-thread/24652 .
 Do this first- this will take you most of the way, including dependencies.
 * **Pytorch 0.4.1** (needs spectral_norm, so  latest stable release is needed). https://pytorch.org/get-started/locally/